 This policy provides direction to UW–Madison employees for remote work within Wisconsin, outside Wisconsin but within the United States (out-of-state remote work), and outside the United States (international remote work).
 This policy replaces UW-5042 Flexible Work Schedules and Telecommuting Policy issued on November 18, 2005 and revised on March 15, 2020.
+This policy does not affect UPPP 14.01 Standard Hours and Alternative Work Schedules for Academic Staff, Faculty and Limited Appointees (Academic Staff, Faculty and Limited Appointees) and CPP 14.02 Alternative Work Schedules (University Staff).
 S/C/D may issue additional policies, guidelines, or requirements that build on the requirements of this policy, but may not waive requirements of this policy nor create requirements which conflict with this or any other university-wide policy.

 This policy applies to any new or revised remote work agreements after August 1, 2021.
 All existing remote work agreements in effect must be re-executed to comply with this policy no later than August 31, 2021.

 Employees who work remotely are responsible for all of the following:

 S/C/D must comply with an automated workflow process.
 In certain circumstances, this process may involve consultation with, or provision of technical guidance from, one or more of the following offices depending on the type and location of remote work: